 Fact: The advancement in digital technology has vastly expanded the scope of people that hearing aids can help.
 Nerve deafness can now be treated with good results.

-Fact: Many schemes to sell hearing aids online have emerged, but the reality is that purchasing hearing aids is different from buying something like tires.
+Fact: Many schemes to sell hearing aids online have emerged, but the reality is that purchasing hearing aids is more like buying prescription glasses than over-the-counter reading glasses.
 Hearing aids are individual in nature and should be dispensed by a qualified audiologist.
 Proper testing ensures that the aid will be the instrument that best matches the hearing loss of the patient.
 Most audiologists include services with the purchase that include regular appointments and adjustments to maximize comfort, insure ease of listening, aural rehabilitation when needed, cleaning, and much more.
 The purchase of hearing aids is a major purchase for most people.
 To get the most for your money requires far more than simply purchasing the instrument.
 It requires the monitoring of a professional.

 Fact: As the saying goes, practice makes perfect.
 Your brain must acclimate to wearing hearing aids.
 Things will sound differently to you.
-They may even be irritating at first since you’ll hear many sounds that you have not heard in a long time.
+They may even be irritating at first since you'll hear many sounds that you have not heard in a long time.
 If you do not wear the hearing aids regularly, you will not acclimate to them.
-With regular use, these sounds will become the norm, and you’ll get much more comfortable with the hearing aids.
-Soon, there will come a day when you will feel uncomfortable without them.
+With regular use, these sounds will become the norm, and you'll get much more comfortable with the hearing aids.
+Soon, there will come a day when you feel more comfortable with your hearing aids than without.

 Fact: Free hearing tests are primarily hearing screenings.
 This screening will tell if you have a hearing loss and need hearing aids, but it does not provide the kind of information to properly fit a hearing aid to your loss.
 A complete hearing evaluation is required to provide this type of information.